Conversion

 Mid-Funnel: Nurture Metrics That Predict Conversions

 Once you have your customers’ attention and they move down the funnel, the aim is to build trust and give prospects more reasons to commit to your brand and products.
-Focus on metrics such as:
+Focus on metrics such as the following:

 • Email open and click-through rates